straktormedia/file-sharing-app/README.md

 To run the app, you will need to clone and download this repo as well as install <b>XAMPP</b>.
 XAMPP provides a local Apache server with mySQL and phpMyAdmin.
 After installing it, follow these 4 steps:

 1. Starting Apache and mySQL from XAMPP Control Panel.
 2. Open your browser and navigate to "localhost/phpmyadmin".
-Create a database called "file-sharing-app" and then import the database "file-sharing-app.sql" provided in the repo.
+Create a database called "file-sharing-app" and then import the database "file-sharing-app.sql" provided in the repo inside the folder "database".
 3. Clone the repo to your XAMPP installation directory, inside the <b>htdocs</b> folder.
 For example "C:\xampp\htdocs".<br>
    <u>NOTE: </u>If you download the repo as zip, make sure you rename the extracted folder to "file-sharing-app" (it might be named "file-sharing-app-main" because of the Git branch).
-Our goal is a path like this "C:\xampp\htdocs\file-sharing-app".
+Our goal is a path like this <br> "C:\xampp\htdocs\file-sharing-app".
-4. Go to your browser at "localhost/file-sharing-app" to view and use the application.
+4. Go to your browser at "localhost/file-sharing-app" to view and use the application. <br>
+   There are 2 test accounts if you want to quickly login. vasilis which is an "admin" and straktormedia which is "user".
+The password for all is 12345678i.

 ## Additional Information